omc/zkexec/README.md

 zkexec is a wrapper around an executable that imports configuration from a zookeeper cluster.
 When zookeeper configuration changes, zkexec syncs the configuration, then restarts the executable.  zkexec supports rolling restarts, health checks, and alerts.

+Warning: this code is not yet being used in production.

 ## Tutorial

 ### Ante